KitwareMedical/trame-slicer/README.md

 ## Troubleshooting

-If you get the following error:
+If you get the following error on Linux:

 `ImportError: cannot import name 'vtkMRMLDisplayableNode' from 'slicer' (XXX/lib/python3.10/site-packages/slicer/__init__.py)`